 The future of architecture is very much about embracing complexity and looking at strategic intervention strategies beyond the discipline itself.
 Maybe it’s time to stop talking about the “urban” and the “rural” and consider ourselves as part of a delicate and intricate bioregional balance.
 This essay by environmentalist Freya Yost may be about open access and agriculture but it ...

-In the first series of Archi-walks we navigate around Prishtina’s diverse neighbourhoods, unpicking the coalition of architectural styles with Bekim Ramku a Prishtina native and the head of the Kosovo Architecture Foundation & Festival.
+In this, the first of our Archi-walks series, we tour the architectural styles of Prishtina’s diverse neighbourhoods with our guide Bekim Ranku, a Prishtina native and head of the Kosovo Architecture Foundation and Festival.

 Sometimesit can take the smallest of interventions to make one realise how precious anarchitect’s contribution to the community can be.
 This beautifully shot film documents the results of one of the 2017 selected Call for Ideas projects by a young collective of creatives from Warsaw calling themselves “Terytoria Kultury” (“CultureTerritories”).